Designs unveiled for $1.1 billion Pittsburgh airport terminal

 “The master plan process really just identifies which direction we should go in,” she said.

-More details will be hashed out in coming months.
-They include: restroom locations; size of concession space and check-in kiosks design.
+Details to be hashed out in coming months include: restroom locations, size of concession space and check-in kiosks design.

-“All of this has been very much in coordination with the airlines, whose needs have to be considered, and we have to be planning for stuff we can’t even imagine yet,” Cassotis said, adding that the design will be flexible to allow for additional construction in the future.
+“All of this has been very much in coordination with the airlines, whose needs have to be considered, and we have to be planning for stuff we can’t even imagine yet,” Cassotis said, adding that the design will be flexible to allow for additional construction.

-Though the initial $1.1 billion cost estimate could change, the project will still be paid for through bonds and airline revenue, and will not include any county taxpayer funds, she said.
+Though the initial $1.1 billion cost estimate could change, the project will still be paid for through bonds and airline revenue and will not include county taxpayer funds, she said.

 Jamie Martines is a Tribune-Review staff writer.
 You can contact Jamie at 724-850-2867, jmartines@tribweb.com or via Twitter .